itsindrajput/health-tracker/README.md

 ## Additional Information

 Author: Rishabh Kumar Singh <br />
 License: This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details.<br />
-Contact: itsindrajput@gmail.com <br />
+Contact: itsindrajput@gmail.com

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.